Charlotte-Mecklenburg Schools

 Charlotte-Mecklenburg Schools (abbreviated CMS) is a local education agency headquartered in Charlotte, North Carolina and is the public school system for Mecklenburg County.
 With over 147,000 students enrolled, it is the second-largest school district in North Carolina and the eighteenth-largest in the nation.
 The system is best known nationally for its role as the respondent in the landmark 1971 Supreme Court decision Swann v.
 Charlotte-Mecklenburg Schools.

 History

-In 1974 the school assignment plan was updated to include 4 “other schools” these schools were the predecessors of magnet schools.
-In March 1992 a school assignment plan was developed that included magnet schools.
+In 1974, the school assignment plan was updated to include 4 “other schools” these schools were the predecessors of magnet schools.
+In March 1992, a school assignment plan was developed that included magnet schools.
 In 2016 the nine board members all voted to create a magnet school program in which different socioeconomic groups would be integrated.

+Graduations

+The 2024 district-wide graduation rate is 84.4% and has declined 3.9 percentage points since 2015.
+The state’s is 86.9% and has increased 1.3 percentage points since 2015.

 Governance

 The Charlotte-Mecklenburg Board of Education, or school board, consists of 9 members—3 at-large and 6 from districts.
 Before 1995, the board had been elected entirely on an at-large basis, but this was changed after it was discovered nearly all of the board members lived in the eastern part of the county.
 Members serve staggered four-year terms; the at-large members are elected in the year before presidential elections and the district members are elected in the year after presidential elections.
 Although school board elections are nonpartisan, the district members are elected from the same districts as the county commissioners.